kranthimunjam/DSA/problems/src/graphs/GeneralTheory.md

 ```
 ## Minimal Spanning Tree:

-Connecting the graph with edges with minimum weights as much as possible.
+Connecting the graphs with edges with minimum weights as much as possible.

 **Kruskal’s :**